Your cookie preferences

 Is a bank or mortgage broker better?

-Whether you would be more comfortable using a broker or going directly to a lender will come down to a few personal factors:
+Whether you'd be more comfortable using an independent mortgage broker than directly to a lender to get your mortgage will come down to your individual needs and circumstances:

-These people will benefit from using a broker purely because they have access to a wide range of deals, including some that won’t be available to the public.
+People in these circumstance will usually benefit from using an independent broker purely because they have access to a wider range of deals.

-What type of property you want to buy and why - If you’re looking to buy a unique property, perhaps a non-standard construction property, listed building, or you want to build your own home, it can also be more difficult to find a lender.
+The type of property you want to buy and why - If you’re looking to buy a unique property, perhaps a non-standard construction property, listed building, or you want to build your own home, it can be more difficult to find a lender.

 The majority of high street lenders prefer people to buy straightforward bricks and mortar houses that retain value well, so if that’s not your goal, a mortgage broker could be a better route.

-How important it is for you to get the most appropriate deal for you - If your major concern is simply getting a mortgage as quickly as possible, going to your own bank can be the simplest option for some people.
+How important it is to get the best deal available to you - If your major concern is simply getting a mortgage as quickly as possible, going to your own bank can be the quickest option for some people.

-Mortgage brokers tend to take care of a lot of the negotiations between parties (i.e solicitors, vendors, the lender) for you, so if you prefer to retain control of this, then going directly to a lender may be more suitable.
+Mortgage brokers tend to take care of a lot of the negotiations between parties (i.e solicitors, vendors, the lender) as well as the application for you, so if you'd prefer to yourself, then going directly to a lender may be more suitable.

 Who provides mortgages?

-There are a few different types of mortgage lenders available in the UK, and which is best suited to you will depend on your needs and circumstances.
+There are a few different types of mortgage lenders in the UK, and which is best suited to you depend on your needs.
 You might get your mortgage from:

 A high street bank

-Mainstream banks such as Santander, HSBC, NatWest, and Barclays that offer generally banking services also offer mortgages.
+Mainstream banks such as Santander, HSBC, NatWest, and Barclays that offer general banking services also offer mortgages.
 Some people prefer to approach their own bank when it comes to getting a mortgage.

 However, it’s useful to know that already being a customer of a bank will not usually have any impact on the acceptance of your application.